All Episodes

 It takes a long time to win those kinds of wars.

-In terms of the change now of leadership of our armed forces.
+We'll bring you more information on that in terms of the change now of leadership of our armed forces.

-Let's talk instead uh about China.
+Let's talk instead about China.

-Because this is is it coming clear to you now that China is in the business of selling stuff to us?
+Because this is, is it coming clear to you now that China is in the business of selling stuff to us?

 I'll just start with what everybody knows.

-Uh selling a lot of stuff to us.
+I'm selling a lot of stuff to us.

-The the everything you've got comes from China.
+Everything you've got comes from China.

 Some of it is poisoning your pets.